Two-Year Postdoctoral Fellow

 - Non-tenure track

-The Fox Center for Humanistic Inquiry of Emory University is accepting applications for a Postdoctoral Fellowship for two academic years of study, teaching, and residence in the Center.
+The Fox Center for Humanistic Inquiry of Emory University is accepting applications for one Postdoctoral Fellowship that is for two academic years of study, teaching, and academic residence in the Center.
 This fellowship offers research opportunities to those trained in the humanities as traditionally defined and to others seriously interested in humanistic issues; research projects must be humanistic, but fellows may hold the Ph.D. in any discipline.
 We especially seek applicants and projects that will benefit from and contribute to the interdisciplinary nature of the group of Fellows and the work of the FCHI.
 Successful applicants for the two-year Fellowship will be expected to present a completed project that, at the end of the Fellowship, could be sent to a press for consideration.

 Postdoctoral applicants for this fellowship must have the Ph.D. for no more than six years before the submission of their applications.